jordan ‘98.

 and they know better.

-now my son
+but now my son

 stays up late

-watching the NBA Finals,
+watching the NBA Finals like i did once,

-Thunder, Pacers, ’25
+Thunder, Pacers, 2025

 on a flatscreen the size of a compact car.